Teenager jailed for shooting woman dead through her front door

 “Her home should have been a sanctuary, a place of safety.
 It was, however, where she met her death at your hands while you were in possession of a firearm.”

-This gun crime has ripped a hole in my family and there is nothing we can do about it

-The judge said Alexander was “on a mission that night to execute members of your opposing gang”.
+The judge said Alexander, who was 16 at the time of the murder, was “on a mission that night to execute members of your opposing gang”.

 He told Alexander: “You have shown no remorse whatsoever.
 Notwithstanding that you have murdered an innocent person in her own home who was not the intended target.”

-The judge said this was illustrated by rap lyrics found in his prison cell in January that were “glorifying” his crimes.
+The judge said this was illustrated by rap lyrics found in his prison cell “glorifying” his crimes.

+The trial heard that rap lyrics were recovered from Alexander’s cell in January referring to the shooting saying that Ms Gordon was “wigged”.

-Judge Aubrey said Alexander had “devastated” Ms Gordon’s family and caused them “unimaginable grief”.
+Judge Aubrey said Alexander, who was linked to the murder by DNA and phone evidence, had “devastated” Ms Gordon’s family and caused them “unimaginable grief”.

 Ms Gordon’s twin sister, Louise, described her as “a force of nature” and said “everything has been destroyed, shattered and broken” since her death.